-5 km | 2-3 hours | Moderate
+Length and Difficulty: 5 km | 2-3 hours | Moderate

-The Triangle Lake Trail beckons those who love the mossy, wet rainforest that thrives in coastal British Columbia.
+The trails at Triangle Lake beckon those who love the mossy, wet rainforest that thrives in coastal British Columbia.
 On a rainy day in late fall, the trail is saturated beyond belief; the leaves left on trees are drooping at the weight, and the mushrooms are thriving.
-There must have been at least 15 different types of fungi just littering the trail and the trees– an incredible display of colours, sizes, and shapes.
+There must have been at least 15 different types of fungi just littering the trail and the trees, an incredible display of colours, sizes, and shapes.

 According to the Sargeant Bay Society, “Triangle Lake is not actually a lake, but a true bog, a special type of wetland that is quite uncommon at low elevation on the Sunshine Coast.
 It is almost entirely surrounded by rocky ridges and receives its water only from rain.”
 This bog is home to a unique eco-system and it’s important that hikers respect the area for its fragile plants and animals.
 Beyond the tree frogs and old growth trees, the signage explains that Triangle Lake is also located on the traditional territory of the Sechelt First Nations.
-In Shishalh language, the lake is called “S-ch’ewk'”, meaning “Fried Bread Lake”.
+In shishalh language, the lake is called “S-ch’ewk'”, meaning “Fried Bread Lake”.
 With its woody debris covering much of the lake, its easy to understand!

 Follow Hwy 101 north from Sechelt for 7 km until you reach the community of Halfmoon Bay.
 Take a left onto Redrooffs Road, once you pass the entrance to Sargeant Bay Provincial Park on your left, you’ll want to pull over in the pull out immediately on your right.
 There are several yellow posts and this is the trail head to Triangle and Trout lake.